Project management — benefits, methods, and more

 Quality management

-Quality managementis the project manager’s main responsibility while work is being done.
-The manager oversees all activities to ensure the project will meet client expectations while hitting internal budget and timeline goals.
+Quality management is one of the project manager’s critical responsibilities during the execution phase.
+The manager oversees all activities to ensure that the project meets client expectations while adhering to internal budget and timeline constraints.

 Resource management